Before we begin. A disclaimer.

 I wanted to build a chrome extension that allows you to use multiple "New Tab" extensions at the same time.
 Something that I wanted myself.

-This is called Parkinson's law
+This is known as Parkinson's law.

 Anyway, I launched on Product Hunt but at the time I had zero followers on Twitter so I couldn't create any real buzz.